samuelandersoncodes/kidomart/README.md

 ##### User Story

-As a shopper, I want to be able to select the size and or quantity of a product to ensure that it fits my preferences and needs.
+As a shopper, I want to be able to select the size, colour and or quantity of a product to ensure that it fits my preferences and needs.

 ##### Acceptance Criteria